wzrdtales/fle-docker-ci-runner/README.md

-docker-mysql
+docker-mysql-tmpfs
 ============

-MySQL on Docker.

-Includes a bunch of cool features such as:

- - Exporting volumes so your data persists.
- - Not running as root.
- - Printing log output.
- - Setting a root password.
- - Creating a user and database.
- - Passing extra parameters to mysqld.
- - Running MySQL on RAM (datadir mounted on tmpfs)
+MySQL mounted on a ramdisk using tmpfs.
+Intended for test environments to speed up tests that access MySQL.

 Here's how it works:

-    $ docker run -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=xehVg1IpVhEmlwRMG orchardup/mysql
+    $ docker run --privileged -d -p 3307:3306 -e MYSQL_SQL_TO_RUN='GRANT ALL ON *.* TO "testrunner"@"%";' theasci/docker-mysql-tmpfs
-    da809981545f
+    2caf9f1822037b9fb22bfcd23fabc24545d616fc8af69e97be693986650fce33
-    $ mysql -h 127.0.0.1 -u root -p
+    $ mysql --host=127.0.0.1 --port=3307 --user=testrunner
-    Enter password:
     Welcome to the MySQL monitor.
 Commands end with ; or \g.
     Your MySQL connection id is 1
-    Server version: 5.5.34-0ubuntu0.12.04.1-log (Ubuntu)
+    Server version: 5.6.19-log MySQL Community Server (GPL)

-    Copyright (c) 2000, 2013, Oracle and/or its affiliates.
+    Copyright (c) 2000, 2014, Oracle and/or its affiliates.
 All rights reserved.

     Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective